laisbsc/kedro_penguins/README.md

 This is the end of the tutorial.

 ## Add-ons
-This section contains the documentation add-ons that one might consider using.
+This section contains the documentation add-ons that one might consider using on a Kedro project.

 ### Working with Kedro from notebooks